 Instructions

-- Cut the cold cream cheese into pieces and add to the butter, beating at low to medium speed until incorporated.
+2. Cut the softened cream cheese into pieces and add to the butter, beating at low to medium speed until incorporated.

-- Add the gel color at this point, increase mixing speed and beat until fluffy, approximately 1 minute, don't over beat.
+4. Add the gel color at this point, increase mixing speed to low to medium and beat until fluffy, don't over beat.
+You may need to chill the frosting until it is the spreading consistency you like.

-- This frosting will pipe best when chilled.
-You can make it in advance, refrigerate and when ready to use, let it soften slightly (do not microwave) and remix.
+5. If piping with the frosting, you will need to chill a short while.
+You can make it in advance, refrigerate and when ready to use, let it soften slightly then remix.
+Do Not Soften in the Microwave.

 We also love this Cherry Cream Cheese Frosting with our homemade Cherry Cake as well as our Scratch Cherry Chocolate Chip Cake recipes!